 Can I take time off during the Fellowship?

 Fellows are expected to work full time, and like all City employees must request approval for time off from their supervisors.
-Fellows receive up to 11 paid observed holidays, four paid floating holidays are available after six months.
-Per SF City Charter, paid vacation days are not available until after 12 months of continuous full-time employment.
-Unpaid days off may be available at the discretion of department placement supervisors.
+Fellows receive up to 11 paid observed holidays, four paid floating holidays become available after six months; paid sick days are available after three months.
+Additional unpaid days off are made available at the discretion of department placement supervisors.

 Can I attend graduate school during non-business hours while a Fellow?